lavrensiyum/windows-bad-ram-solution/README.md

 1. Burn MemTest86 to our USB.
 2. Running USB with Boot Menu mode to our PC.
 3. Investigate the result.
-4. Block Bad Memory with BadMemory.txt file
+4. Block Bad Memory with RAM.txt file

 After that, we will repeat steps [2-4] until we are satisfied with step [4].

 Let's get started
 ___
 ## Step 1.
-Burn MemTest86 to our USB with Rufus.
+Burn MemTest86 to our USB.

 Go to https://www.memtest86.com/download.htm adress and click "Download MemTest86 Free (Version ??.?
 Build ?????)"